 Transcutaneous electrical nerve stimulation (TENS) is a therapy that uses low-voltage electrical current to provide pain relief.

-Psychological therapies include cognitive and behavioral therapies, mindfulness, positive imagery, music therapy, and hypnosis.
+Psychological therapies include cognitive and behavioral therapies (CBT), mindfulness, positive imagery, music therapy, counseling, acceptance and commitment therapy (ACT), and hypnosis.

 Lifestyle therapy includes stress management, engaging in group activities, developing hobbies, having good family and social support, and maintaining a healthy diet.